uchicago-voth/MSCG-release/README_library.txt

 ================
 MSCG Copyright (c) 2016, The Voth Group at The University of Chicago.
 All rights reserved.

+The code is distributed under the GNU General Public License version 3 (GPLv3).
+For details, see the LICENSE file.

 If you have questions about your rights to use or distribute this software, please contact the University of Chicago's Technology Transfer Office at info-uchicagotech@uchicago.edu.